lscheu2806/xlab_2020/analyses/02_main/README.md

 # Main analysis
-This folder consists of the data we got from the main experiment, raw and cleaned, as well as the corresponding plots.
+This folder contains the data we collected in the main experiment, raw and cleaned, as well as the corresponding plots and the R scripts used to preprocess and plot the data.